 Steps to post your first blog post

-After the long exercise on generation of ideas and >Steps to post your first blog post follow these steps:
+After the long exercise on generation of ideas and research, we will proceed to write the content.
+For this, follow these steps:

 - Go to the “Add new post” section on the dashboard of WordPress.
 A black text page where you can write the article or copy-paste it will open.
 This is where we will work with the blog text.